The Trauma-Focused Recovery (TFR) Model

 In recovery spaces, I kept seeing the same pattern.

 The system doesn't stop short because anyone is indifferent to suffering.
+Staff are trained.
+They work hard.
+They genuinely try to create environments that don't retraumatize people who are already barely holding together.
 It stops short because the model was never structurally built to carry people through the later phases of trauma recovery.
-It was designed to stabilize addiction safely — and it does that.
-What it doesn't do — what it was never designed to do — is support the full arc of trauma integration that durable recovery actually requires.
+It was designed to stabilize addiction safely, and it does that.
+What it doesn't do, what it was never designed to do, is support the full arc of trauma integration that durable recovery actually requires.

 Triphasic model of trauma recovery showing safety and stabilization, processing and grief, and integration and recovery

-In effect, we adopted the opening chapter — establishing safety — and treated it as the whole book.
 The result is a system that can stabilize people and prevent immediate harm, but routinely cannot carry them into the deeper, lasting recovery they came looking for.

-If we already understand the importance of safety — and we already recognize the central role of trauma — why not build the pathway that actually carries people all the way through?
+If we already understand the importance of safety, and we already recognize the central role of trauma, why not build the pathway that actually carries people all the way through?

 Less than 5–10% of this material was taught to me in any program I attended.
-I had to find the rest on my own — and what I found was infinitely more useful than anything the system gave me.
+I had to find the rest on my own, and what I found was infinitely more useful than anything the system gave me.

 // The Science of Early Adversity Is Clear...
 And Has Been for Decades

 These aren't fringe findings.
-They're independent bodies of research converging on the same conclusion from different angles, over different decades, using different methodologies — and arriving at the same place every time.
-When you look at the people entering residential treatment — people carrying deep wounds, high ACE scores, and survival patterns decades in the making — you are looking at a population with ultra-high trauma comorbidity.
+They're independent bodies of research converging on the same conclusion from different angles, over different decades, using different methodologies, and arriving at the same place every time.
+When you look at the people entering residential treatment, people carrying deep wounds, high ACE scores, and survival patterns decades in the making, you are looking at a population with ultra-high trauma comorbidity.
 The science has been available long enough to have shaped a generation of treatment design.
 It largely hasn't.

-The result is a gap wide enough for people to fall through — and many do.
+The result is a gap wide enough for people to fall through, and many do.
 We stabilize.
 We get sober.
 We feel better.
-And then we relapse — because nothing underneath was ever addressed.
+And then we relapse, because nothing underneath was ever addressed.
 The addiction was managed.
 The thing driving it was left exactly where it was.

 And almost without fail, the explanations that follow sound like this: